-However it’s the later, much-photographed lemon-coloured Creamota Mill that gained iconic status with its mascot emblazoned on the side for all to see.
-Although the earliest parts of the Gore oat-focussed mill had their foundations in 1893, Fleming extensively rebuilt the newer building emblazoned with the Sergeant Dan character in 1919, probably in relation to their hugely successful new invention Creamota being released the year previously, and the structure, now known as the “Creamota Mill Complex”, still stands today with a Category I heritage listing.
+However it’s the later, much-photographed lemon-coloured Creamoata Mill that gained iconic status with its mascot emblazoned on the side for all to see.
+Although the earliest parts of the Gore oat-focussed mill had their foundations in 1893, Fleming extensively rebuilt the newer building emblazoned with the Sergeant Dan character in 1919, probably in relation to their hugely successful new invention Creamoata being released the year previously, and the structure, now known as the “Creamoata Mill Complex”, still stands today with a Category I heritage listing.

 Fleming promotion included secreting illustrated, collectible recipe cards in the boxes of Milk Oaties and Sweet Heart O’ Wheat, 1933

-Front of a Creamota box circa 1950s with the more human version of Sergeant Dan as a boy scout.
+Front of a Creamoata box circa 1950s with the more human version of Sergeant Dan as a boy scout.

-The Creamota Mill Complex today is owned by a new company making stockfoods under the Sergeant Dan mascot.
+The Creamoata Mill Complex today is owned by a new company making stockfoods under the Sergeant Dan mascot.

 The last Fleming family members disposed of their interests in the company in 1953 and the business was sold to Northern Roller Mills (NRM) which later became part of Champion, another older mill company going back to at least the 1890s which had become a subsidiary of Wattie’s.